 Fashion Model Photography Poses

-Imagine asking your model to strike an awkward or unusual pose before making them feel comfortable first?
-It would show up in the photos, trust us!
-Making sure that the pieces aren’t restricting and are flattering with each pose the model takes is important to keep an eye on as well.
+A Stylist’s job isn’t over once you’ve sourced and steamed the outfits.
+During the shoot, making sure that the pieces aren’t restricting and are flattering with each pose the model takes is important to keep an eye on as well.
 This may require adjustments, so BYO bulldog clips!

 High Fashion Photography Lighting